 Album launched 30th July 2011 at Warwick Festival

-Refreshingly different, reassuringly traditional, Pilgrims' Way are a 4-piece band with a big personality and even bigger sound.
+Refreshingly different, reassuringly traditional, Pilgrims' Way are the 4-piece band with a big personality and even bigger sound.

-Playing their own particular brand of Folk music, they were brought together by a series of chance meetings at sessions around the North West of England, bonding over a shared love of traditional music and a certain ireverance, they have been shaking up assorted kitchens, public houses and folk venues ever since.
+Thrust together by a series of chance meetings on the tiled floors of pub sessions around the North West of England, bonding over a shared love of traditional music and goon show quotes, they have been shaking up assorted kitchens, public houses, and folk venues ever since.

-Their influences individually are many and varied but they share a deep respect for the tradition and take as their inspiration some of the most influential bands from the 60s/70s revival.
+Their individual influences are many and varied but they share a deep respect for the tradition and take as their inspiration some of the most influential bands from the 60s/70s revival.

-Named for the Rudyard Kipling poem, set to music by the great Peter Bellamy, their aim is to present English folk of the finest kind in a manner which reflects their quite assorted backgrounds.
+Named for the Rudyard Kipling poem, set to music by the great Peter Bellamy, their aim is to give English folk a new set of shoes and see where it runs.